-Mini Split Heat Pumps are a good option for any room.
+Mini-split heat pumps are a good option for any room.

-Mini splits are a permanent long term solution that are well worth it if you have the extra money to spend.
+Mini-split are a permanent long term solution that are well worth it if you have the extra money to spend.

 Lasko 755320 Ceramic Tower Heater with Digital Display and Remote Control

-Of course no list would be complete without a standard electric heater.
+Of course, no list would be complete without a standard electric heater.